euske/derpyolo/README.md

-# Mini YOLO
+# DerPyOLO

-My own implementation of YOLO (mixture of v1 and v2).
+A derpy Python implementation of YOLO (mixture of v1 and v2).

 Original papers:
  - YOLO: https://arxiv.org/abs/1506.02640